Active Substance: trametinib

 Treatment with Mekinist must be started and supervised by a doctor experienced in the use of cancer medicines.
 The medicine can only be obtained with a prescription.

-Mekinist is available as tablets (0.5 mg, 1 mg and 2 mg).
-The dose of Mekinist either used alone or in combination with dabrafenib is 2 mg once a day, at a similar time every day.
+Mekinist is available as tablets (0.5, 1 and 2 mg).
+The dose of Mekinist either used alone or in combination with dabrafenib is 2 mg once a day, taken at around the same time every day.

-Mekinist should be taken without food, at least 1 hour before or 2 hours after a meal.
-Treatment may need to be interrupted or stopped, or the dose reduced, if the patient experiences certain side effects.
+Mekinist is taken at least 1 hour before or 2 hours after a meal.
+Treatment may need to be interrupted or stopped, or the dose reduced, if certain side effects occur.
+Mekinist can be continued for as long as the patient benefits from it.
 For further information, see the summary of product characteristics (also part of the EPAR).

 How does Mekinist work?

-In melanoma with the BRAF V600 mutation, an abnormal form of the protein BRAF is present, which switches on another protein called MEK involved in stimulating cell division.
-This encourages cancer to develop by allowing uncontrolled division of cells.
+In melanoma and non-small cell lung cancer with the BRAF V600 mutation, an abnormal form of the protein BRAF is present, which switches on another protein called MEK involved in stimulating cell division.
+This encourages cancers to develop by allowing uncontrolled division of cells.
 The active substance in Mekinist, trametinib, works by blocking MEK directly and by preventing its activation by BRAF thereby slowing down the growth and spread of the cancer.
-Mekinist is only given to patients whose melanoma is caused by the BRAF V600 mutation.
+Mekinist is only given to patients whose cancer is caused by the BRAF V600 mutation.

 What benefits of Mekinist have been shown in studies?

-In an additional study Mekinist did not show any benefit when given to patients who did not respond to previous treatment with another medicine called a BRAF inhibitor.
+In an additional study Mekinist did not show any benefit when given to patients who did not respond to previous treatment with another cancer medicine that blocked BRAF.

-In one of two studies of Mekinist in combination with dabrafenib, 423 patients were given either the combination or dabrafenib alone.
-The result was that patients given the combination lived for 11 months without their disease worsening, while those given dabrafenib alone lived for 8.8 months without their disease worsening.
+Two additional studies looked at using the combination of Mekinist and dabrafenib.
+In one study, 423 patients were given either the combination or dabrafenib alone.
+Patients given the combination lived for 11 months without their disease worsening, while those given dabrafenib alone lived for 8.8 months without their disease worsening.
 In a second study involving 704 patients, Mekinist with dabrafenib was compared with another medicine for melanoma, vemurafenib.
 Patients given the combination lived longer on average, 25.6 months versus 18 months with vemurafenib.

 What are the risks associated with Mekinist?